dangmoody/Temper/README.md

 - Early exits for tests and a bunch of new condition macros.
 - Handling errors from your program's log output (requires a bit of extra work on your part). `// DM: I'm thinking about this`
 - Low friction, easily overridable functions to help hook Temper into your codebase.
+- Support for Clang, GCC, and MSVC across Windows, Mac OS, and Linux on x64 ISAs (support for ARM in progress).

 `// DM: rework this maybe?`
 `// DM: I like the marketing - be more human`
 It's not a new feature but worth stressing.
 It's still just the one header file.
-No .libs or .dlls to link against.
 Drop it into your project, tell it to run all tests somewhere in code and you're good to go!
 And once again; it's all written in C99 compliant code.

 ## Installation

-Download `temper.h` from the [releases](https://github.com/dangmoody/Tantrum/releases/latest) tab and `#include` it.
+Download the latest release from the [releases](https://github.com/dangmoody/Tantrum/releases/latest) tab and include `temper.h`.

 ## Quick start guide: